 [Self-directed Philanthropy], in my opinion, is the true Gospel concerning Wealth, obedience to which is destined some day to solve the problem of the Rich and the Poor, and to bring ‘ Peace on earth, among men Good-Will.”

 – Andrew Carnegie describing how individualism can lead to collective social benefit.
-Of course in his day there were far less

 Comparing Capitalism and Social Capitalism

 - Capitalism is an economic and political system in which a country’s trade and industry are controlled by private owners for profit, rather than by the state.